Tooth-N-Claw/HDMaps/README.md

 - softMapMatrix.mat
 - ReparametrizedOFF with the .off files inside.

-By running HDM.py from within the src folder, you should get the pringle below.
+By running `python src/HDM_teeth_CPU.py` from within the src folder, you should get the pringle below.

 Proof of Concept Pringle (PCP):